-This has been an ongoing debate for years now.
-Which is better, simply buying your way to the top of the search engines through a pay-per-click (PPC) campaign or a search engine marketing tool – cultivating your organic (or natural) search engine marketing strategy through search engine optimization (SEO)?
+The SEO vs PPC debate has been going on for years.
+Which is better: simply buying your way to the top of the search engines through a pay-per-click (PPC) campaign or cultivating your organic (or natural) search engine marketing strategy through search engine optimization (SEO)?

-Deciding where your digital marketing dollars should go is a difficult decision for many business owners.
-The decision between SEO and PPC is often fraught with doubt about which is the better tool.
+Deciding where your digital marketing dollars should go is difficult for many business owners and often leaves people wondering which is the better strategy.

 Is there a right or wrong answer?
 Could it be both?
 In order to make this decision, you have to understand the pros and the cons of both SEO and PPC.